Cyfrin/codehawks-docs/src/routes/rewards-and-judging/+page.md

 # Appeals

-For every competition, we will have a 2 day appeals/escalation process, where you can appeal the judges decisions.
+For every competition, we will have a 2 day appeals process, where you can appeal the judges decisions.

 For appeals, you will have 1 shot to post a message about why your finding's severity, grouping, or selected tag should be changed.